 Retreat

 The retreat provides a natural environment where we get a break from being perceived by other people.
 We have one close neighbor, an older couple who are often gone while I’m there.
-The nearest town is Boulder Junction, twenty minutes by car or an hour by bicycle.
-There is a grocery store, a gas station, and a few shops in town, but it is very small and “the end of the line” before crossing into the Upper Peninsula of Michigan.
-The cabin is co-owned by my family and their friends, and they have graciously given a week or two to me rent free.
-Since 2016, I have been inviting artists to share this time and use the space to think, write, and focus on their art without expectations.
-Those who have only made it for two nights still appreciated the experience.
-The cabin is on a no motor lake in Land O’ Lakes, Wisconsin, across from state forest, which means there are no properties facing the cabin for miles.
+There is a grocery store, a gas station, and a few shops in the very small town of Boulder Junction, about twenty minutes by car or an hour by bicycle.
+The cabin is co-owned by my family and their friends, and almost every year for the past decade, they have graciously given a week or two to me rent free.
+Since 2016, I have been inviting artists to share this time and use the space to think, write, and focus on their art without the pressure to produce, or any specific expectations other than to be present; away from screens and the internet.
+Those who have only made it for two nights still appreciated the experience, the general consensus being that time is truly on your side here.
+The cabin was built on the edge of a no motor lake in the 1930s, across from state forest, which means there are no properties facing the cabin for miles.
+We are located at the end of a private dead end road.

 In 2023, I brought visiting artists out on the lake by canoe to the raft so they could have time to write in true solitude.
-In the future I hope this will be something others want to do, even if they can’t swim, like these two.
+In the future I hope this will be something others want to do, even if they can’t swim, like these two, pictured below.
 Using part of an unrestricted grant I won for my art in the spring, I was able to give $500 stipends to one returning and one new visiting artist.
 I have always given priority to artists who have not had the experience of spending time at a cabin in the woods, and I have encouraged my former students to express interest.
-There is no official application, and I have called it an invite-only retreat, but I also need to know who is interested.
+There is no official application, and I have called it an invite-only retreat, but that was mainly for it to be closed to the public (I need to know who’s interested).

 Each year I make some equipment available for photographers, filmmakers, musicians, and writers.
 In the past I have used fellowship money to invest in much of the following with this retreat in mind: